Kingston Jiu Jitsu is affiliated to the Mauricio Gomes Legacy Team.

 Clare has been practising martial arts for over 20 years, starting with Shotokan karate whilst at University in 1997 and gaining her 1st Dan black belt in 2001.
 She also travelled to Japan with Marc to train at the Shotokan Headquarters in Tokyo for 3 months in 1999.

-Clare started her jiu-jitsu journey in 2014 after constant nagging by her kids, taking part in the first Kingston JIu JItsu beginners course.
+Clare started her jiu-jitsu journey in 2014 after constant nagging by her kids, taking part in the first Kingston Jiu Jitsu beginners course.
 She fell in love with the art and has continued training ever since.
 Clare was awarded her purple belt in February 2019.
 She loves teaching children and is now a vital part of the kids coaching team.
-Clare also organises and helps to teach our ladies only classes.
+Clare also organises and helps to teach our ladies only classes and is our Designated Safeguarding Officer.

 Yiyang is a martial arts enthusiast, a medical doctor and a certified personal trainer.
 Before discovering Brazilian Jiujitsu and Grappling, he spent his younger years training in various striking disciplines namely Taekwondo, Kungfu and Kickboxing.
 Besides martial arts, he is an advocate of body weight and movement-based workouts and is also a fully qualified Ginástica Natural instructor.